"You" in Spanish

 Singular Direct Address

-Only use tú when talking to people you know well, especially those that are the same age as you or younger.
+You should only use tú when talking to people you know well, especially those that are the same age as you or younger.
 Tú can be used to speak directly to children, close relatives, friends, peers, or pets.
 It is also used in many online conversations to keep the tone informal.

 Vos is mainly used in a region of South America called the Southern Cone , which is made up of Argentina, Paraguay, Uruguay, and parts of Chile.
-It is also commonly used in Nicaragua and may be heard in Guatemala, El Salvador, Honduras and Costa Rica.
+It is also commonly used in Nicaragua and may also be heard in Guatemala, El Salvador, Honduras and Costa Rica.
 Many people use vos in place of both tú and usted.

 Tutear is a fancy verb that means to address someone using tú instead of usted.